Chemical Peel

-We offer a wide range of chemical peels which are done in-house by our highly trained cosmetic nurse in Liverpool.
+We offer a wide range of skin smoothing treatments which are done in-house by our highly trained cosmetic nurse in Liverpool.
 All treatments are overseen by Dr Jennifer Yip, the principle doctor of the practice.
 Conveniently located for residents of Bankstown, Narellan, Fairfield and surrounding suburbs.

-These peels penetrate to the papillary or upper dermis.
+These treatments penetrate to the papillary or upper dermis.

-The aim of a chemical peel is exfoliation and regeneration of the epidermis and regeneration of the dermis.
+The aim of a skin smoothing treatment is exfoliation and regeneration of the epidermis and regeneration of the dermis.

-Epidermal regeneration occurs in superficial peels.
+Epidermal regeneration occurs in superficial treatments.
 The basal epidermal cells undergoes increase rate of cell division.

-Medium and deep peels undergo dermal wound healing which can be divided in three phases
+Medium and deep treatments undergo dermal wound healing which can be divided in three phases

 Skindoc Dermatologists | Liverpool Sydney | Dr Jennifer Yip